Rhizophora apiculata: Stilt roots

-Stilt roots are lateral roots that originate from the base of the stem downwards into the substrate.
-Another very common type of root possessed by R. apiculata is stilt roots that act as an additional support and anchor.
-The location of the R. apiculata will determine the type of effect placed onto the stilt root for instance; if the stilt root grows downward and finds water then it will continuously grow downwards until soil from the ocean floor or it meets a substrate it can grow around.
+R. apiculata has stilt roots that act as an additional support and anchor.
+The location of the R. apiculata will determine the type of effect placed onto the stilt root.
+For instance, if the stilt root grows downward and finds water, then it will continuously grow downwards until reaching soil from the ocean floor.
 If the stilt root reaches soil first it will grow underground expanding the root system then grows additional stilt roots from the original that grew unilaterally upwards.
 This process is necessary for the plant to increase carbon sequestration alongside providing additional stability from being uprooted.
-Including R. apiculata there are a variety of mangrove plants that possess stilt roots for instance R. mucronata, and R. stylosa.
+Including R. apiculata there are a variety of mangrove plants that possess stilt roots, for instance R. mucronata, and R. stylosa.

 Ultra-filtration

-The process of roots absorbing both water and nutrients is a fundamental process responsible for growth, however due to the environment in which R. apiculata grows being notably high in salt levels.
-The roots undergo a process called ultra-filtration to eliminate any salt from entering the plant however any salt taken up will be stored in old leaves that will eventually fall and die eliminating the salt capacity within the plant.
+The process of roots absorbing both water and nutrients is fundamental for growth, however due to the environment in which R. apiculata grows, being notably high in salt levels, the roots undergo a process called ultra-filtration to eliminate salt from entering the plant.
+However, any salt taken up will be stored in old leaves that will eventually fall and die eliminating the salt capacity within the plant.